waku-org/specs/standards/core/relay-sharding.md

 Assigning content topics to specific shards is up to app protocols, but the discovery of these shards is managed by Waku.
 This is the RECOMMENDED default format for shards chosen by an app protocol.
-It is RECOMMENDED that, for simplification of configuration and various APIs, all app-level protocols only interact with `cluster` and `shard` and never the fully-formed pubsub topic, which is a concern internal to the Waku core.

 Static shards are managed in shard clusters of 1024 shards per cluster.
 Waku static sharding can manage $2^{16}$ shard clusters.
 Each shard cluster is identified by its index (between $0$ and $2^{16}-1$).

+It is RECOMMENDED that, for simplification of configuration and various APIs, all app-level protocols only interact with `cluster` and `shard` and never the fully-formed pubsub topic, which is a concern internal to the Waku implementation.

 A specific shard cluster is either globally available to all apps, specific for an app protocol,